TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/GmenuLayersTmenuLayers/Index.rst

 GMENU\_LAYERS / TMENU\_LAYERS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Note:** Until TYPO3 6.0 the menu objects GMENU\_LAYERS, TMENU\_LAYERS
+and GMENU_FOLDOUT were part of the TYPO3 Core.
+Since TYPO3 6.1 they
+have been moved to the extension statictemplates, which with TYPO3 6.1 has itself been removed from the TYPO3 Core.
+In order to use these menu objects now, you need to install statictemplates from TER.

 GMENU\_LAYERS / TMENU\_LAYERS works as an extension to GMENU/TMENU,
 which means that the properties underneath are additional properties to the ones above.

 The purpose of xMENU\_LAYERS is to create 2-level (or more!) menus where the 2nd+ level is shown on a DHTML-layer.
-Most features work with modern browsers including Netscape, Microsoft Internet Explorer, Mozilla, Konqueror and Opera.
 You can cascade the menus as you like.

-**Note:** You must include the library "typo3/sysext/statictemplates/media/scripts/gmenu\_layers.php" (for GMENU\_LAYERS) and/or "typo3/sysext/statictemplates/media/scripts/tmenu\_layers.php" (for
+**Note:** You must include the library "typo3conf/ext/statictemplates/media/scripts/gmenu\_layers.php" (in older versions "typo3/sysext/statictemplates/media/scripts/gmenu\_layers.php") for GMENU\_LAYERS and/or "typo3conf/ext/statictemplates/media/scripts/tmenu\_layers.php" (in
+older versions
+"typo3/sysext/statictemplates/media/scripts/tmenu\_layers.php") for
-TMENU\_LAYERS) and you must also expand the xMENU\_LAYERS to the next for the menu to make sense (use the expAll-flag).
+TMENU\_LAYERS.
+Remember to expand the xMENU\_LAYERS to the next levels for the menu to make sense (use the expAll-flag).

-**Compatibility:** MSIE 4+, Netscape 4+ and 6+, Opera 5+, Konqueror.

 **Notes:**

-- Netscape 4 does not support mouseover on the layers.

 - Opera seems to have problems with the mouseout event if you roll from an element to a layer.
 Then the event may not be fired before entering